Čengić family

-The Čengić family (Čengići) was a noble Ottoman Bosnian family of Turkoman origin that produced several notable lords in the Bosnia Eyalet of the Ottoman Empire.
+The Čengić family (Čengići) was a noble Ottoman Bosnian family that produced several notable lords in the Bosnia Eyalet of the Ottoman Empire.

 Origins

-The family is of ethnic Turkoman background and originates from Eğil, in present-day Turkey.
+The family is of ethnic Turkoman origin and originates from Eğil, in present-day Turkey.
 Their paternal ancestor is İsfendiyar Bey who was a free vassal of Aq Quyunlu's Abul-Muzaffar.
 In 1498, Abul-Muzaffar freed İsfendiyar Bey's Eğil from paying taxes.
 In 1518 Selim I of the Ottomans conquered the Aq Qoyunlu's territory, including Eğil and expelled all the noble families, including İsfendiyar Bey who moved to Çankırı near Ankara, where he received a ziamet.
 Between 1498 and 1637 there are no records of his kin.

 The oral tradition states that a descendant of İsfendiyar Bey, Kara Osman, arrived to Bosnia Eyalet in the 16th century.
 They were known after his hometown of Çankırı, first as Čangrlić and then Čengić.
-Kara Osman received a ziamet in the Borje, Foča.
+Kara Osman received a ziamet in Borje, Foča.
 The oldest written record of the family comes from Evliya Çelebi who between 1664 and 1665 mentions a graveyard in Zagorje where ancestors of Ali Pasha Čengić were buried.